-The condition of the 66kV subtransmission assets largely reflects their age and the quality of materials used in construction.
-The vast majority of the poles are less than 20 years old and the cluster of older poles represent the lines that were converted from 33 kV.
-All the poles have a life expectancy of at least 40 years from new, and those that are CCA (Copper Chromium Arsenate) treated may have significantly longer lives.
+The condition 66 kV of the subtransmission assets largely reflects their age and the quality of materials used in construction.
+The vast majority of the poles are less than 30 years old, and a cluster of older poles represented the lines that were converted from 33 kV and have been removed.
+All the poles have a life expectancy of at least 40 years from new, and almost all are CCA (Copper Chromium Arsenate) treated which may have significantly longer lives.